prashant1507/wireless-adb-app/ReadMe.md

-# Android App for Enabling Wireless ADB
+# Android App for Enabling Wireless ADB for Rooted Devices

 ## Overview

-This Android application is designed to automate the process of enabling Wireless ADB on a rooted device.
+This Android application is designed to automate enabling Wireless ADB on a rooted device.
 It also gathers device-specific details and sends them to a Flask server for storage.
-The app is designed to provide ease of use for developers who frequently use Wireless ADB, ensuring all prerequisites are met and required information is seamlessly collected and transmitted.
+The app is designed to provide easy use for developers who frequently use Wireless ADB, ensuring all prerequisites are met and required information is seamlessly collected and transmitted.

 ---